AugurSystems/TACACS/docs/README.md

 The TACACS+ protocol is used by network departments for access control.
 In general it provides **authentication** (validate id/password), **authorization** (return authorized roles for the authenticated "user"), and **accounting** (log stuff related to the "user" activity).
 Collectively, this is abbreviated as AAA.
 For more information, try the Wikipedia page: https://en.wikipedia.org/wiki/TACACS

 ## Why
 This Java API was developed to integrate our customer's existing TACACS+ server as the AAA for our application, [TrapStation(TM)](http://www.augur.com/) -- a fancy SNMP trap forwarder.
-Existing open-source Java implementations of TACACS+ clients at the time (2015) were not complete enough for this purpose.
+Existing open-source Java implementations of TACACS+ clients at the time (2015) were not complete enough for our purposes.
 (Although we thank them for their open source, which helped us understand the formal specifications!)

 ## Understanding TACACS+